Last updated: April 3, 2023

 Getting to the Blue Mountains from Sydney is much easier than you may think.
-Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, by train, as well as by bus or coach.
+Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, train, as well as by bus or coach.

-Let’s go through the various transport options in a bit more detail, so you can work out how best to get to the Blue Mountains.
+Let’s go through the various transport options in more detail, so you can work out how best to get to the Blue Mountains.

 Travel to the Blue Mountains by Car